usnistgov/feasst/particle/README.rst

 Because of an assumed conversion factor, the units of energy must be in kJ/mol, and therefore, beta must be given in units of mol/kJ.
 Finally, the units of length must be in Angstroms.

-Site Properties
+Site Types
 ================

-This section and all following sections begins with the Section name (in this case, "Site Properties"), followed by an empty line, then one line for each site type, and finally ends with another empty line.
+This section and all following sections begins with the Section name (in this case, "Site Types"), followed by an empty line, then one line for each site type, and finally ends with another empty line.
 Each site type line may have a list of properties given by a name and value.
 The format for each line (e.g., each site type) in this section is as follows: